ucodev/nd-php/README.md

 ## Is it ready for production?

- NO!
+ NO and MAYBE!
 This is currently a PoC.
-There's still a lot of work to do such as cleanups, optimizations, refactorings, etc.
+There's still a lot of work to do such as cleanups, optimizations, refactorings, etc. Use at your own risk and/or unless you really know what your doing.

 ## Where is the documentation?